fosslight/hub-guide-en/tips/1_common/3_project_tab_bar/README.md

 ## Information Sharing (Share URL)
 {: .left-bar-title }
 - Information Sharing Button : <img src="../../images/common/information_view_button/share-nodes-solid.png" width="14" height="18" alt="ShareIcon" />
-- Desription
+- Description
     - You can share information about the page that is currently displayed on your screen.
     - When you do not have view permission, you can check the overview of the item using the Share URL.
-    - You need to log in to view the screen shared via the Share URL.
+    - You need to log in to view the link shared via the Share URL.

 - Sharing Example
     1. Click the 'Share Button' in Project > Project Information.